Caterpillar Dealer Service Technology

 East Peoria, IL 61635-0001

-- Schedule a “Big Look” informational tour of the Caterpillar program and take the Accuplacer Placement Test and the Mechanical Reasoning Test.
+- Schedule a “Big Look” informational tour of the Caterpillar program and take the Accuplacer Placement Test and pre-application testing as needed.
 (We will schedule the test and tour on the same day.)

-- Be accepted for sponsorship by a supporting Caterpillar dealership.
+- Be accepted for sponsorship by a supporting Caterpillar dealership by applying to the Caterpillar dealership and passing an interview, physical and drug test.

 To request an informational packet please call (309) 694-5716 or email [email protected].